Table of Contents Contents

 For even more information, check out the Government of Canada’s guide for checking errors on your credit report here.

-By mail Equifax Canada Co.
-Consumer Relations Department By fax (514) 355-8502 |
+Equifax | By mail Equifax Canada Co.
+Consumer Relations Department Box 190 Jean Talon Station Montreal, Quebec H1S 2Z2 By fax (514) 355-8502 |

-By mail TransUnion Attention: Consumer Relations 3115 Harvester Road, Suite 201 Burlington ON L7N3N8 |
+TransUnion | By mail TransUnion Attention: Consumer Relations 3115 Harvester Road, Suite 201 Burlington ON L7N3N8 |

 If you feel like you’ve been treated unfairly by the credit bureaus you may complain in writing to your consumer affairs office.

-I Don’t Have Any Errors, but I Was Still Declined
+I Don’t Have Any Errors, But I Was Still Declined

 I Have No Credit History.
 Help!

+A small loan is a great way to start building your credit history.
+Spring Financial can help!
 We offer quick-and-easy installment loans (and other credit-building solutions) to help you pay your bills, consolidate debt, and get that home renovation or new car you’ve been dreaming of.
+Connect with us today to see how we can help you take that first step to a better financial future.